mousebyte/memprop/README.md

     foo f;
     bar b;

-    //FooIntProp will now be set whenever BarReadonlyIntProp is set auto binding = f.FooIntProp.bind(b.BarReadonlyIntProp);
+    // FooIntProp will now be set whenever BarReadonlyIntProp is set auto binding = f.FooIntProp.bind(b.BarReadonlyIntProp);

     //b.BarReadonlyIntProp.bind(f.FooIntProp);  Error: can't bind to readonly property outside of bar

-    //Bindings can be managed through the handle returned by bind() binding->disconnect();
+    // Bindings can be managed through the handle returned by bind() binding->disconnect();

-    //Bindings can be bi-directional, setting either property will update the other f.FooIntProp.bind(b.BarIntProp);
+    // Bindings can be bi-directional, setting either property will update the other f.FooIntProp.bind(b.BarIntProp);
     b.BarIntProp.bind(f.FooIntProp);

-    //Bindings can be unset through the property f.FooIntProp.unbind();
+    // Bindings can be unset through the property f.FooIntProp.unbind();

-    //a custom converter can be passed to modify the incoming value f.FooStringProp.bind(b.BarIntProp, custom_converter{});
+    // a custom converter can be passed to modify the incoming value f.FooStringProp.bind(b.BarIntProp, custom_converter{});
     }
 ```